On this page:

 All students are expected to complete the registration process, including schedule changes, by the end of the Open Registration Period when online registration closes.
 Specific dates for each term are published in the academic calendar.

-- Begins the day after the early registration period ends and extends through the first week of a regular term or day two of a short term such as Summer A.
+- Begins the day after the early registration period ends and extends through the course term Census Date.
+Late Registration fees may apply.

 - If you decide not to attend the classes, you must officially withdraw before the term begins to avoid financial penalty.
 Specific tuition refund deadlines for each term are published in the academic calendar.
 Some lab and special fees are not refundable after the term begins.